-If you’re a start-up or high growth business, particularly if your ultimate goal is to seek external funding or go public via an IPO, you should ideally choose a mix of directors to sit on the board.
-This is because executive, non-executive and truly independent non-executive directors bring different skills and perspectives to the mix and lend credibility to your business.
+If you’re a start-up or high-growth business, particularly if your ultimate goal is to seek external funding or go public via an IPO, you should ideally choose a mix of directors to sit on the board.
+This is because executive and truly independent non-executive directors bring different skills and perspectives to the mix and lend credibility to your business.

 A good balance of directors will not only help your decision-making processes, it will demonstrate to third parties that you’re serious about your business’s growth.

-The benefits of having independent non-executive directors is that:
+The benefits of having independent non-executive directors are that:

-- they will be able to give you objective advice that isn’t tainted with an insider’s perspective
+- they’ll provide objective advice that isn’t tainted by an insider’s perspective

 - they can act as a critical friend and give you impartial advice

 - they often bring specialist knowledge from other areas of business and different sectors

 - they may help you innovate

 - if you’re short of cash to bring in particular skillsets, they may be able to provide them instead

 In these last two respects, sometimes the line between executive and non-executive directors can become a bit blurred, as specialist non-execs can end up helping with management tasks.